Pulitzer Prize-winning Novelist Anthony Doerr to Speak in Idaho Falls, April 20

 Pulitzer Prize-winning novelist Anthony Doerr, of Boise, author of All the Light We Cannot See, will deliver Idaho Humanities Council’s 10th Annual Eastern Idaho Distinguished Humanities Lecture and Dinner on Thursday, April 20, 2017, 7 p.m., at the Shilo Inn in Idaho Falls.

 Tickets are available by clicking HERE or by calling the IHC toll free at 888-345-5346.
 General tickets are $45.
-Benefactor tickets are $75, offering an invitation to a pre-event reception with Doerr in a private home at 5 p.m. and preferred seating at the dinner and lecture.
+Benefactor tickets are $75, offering an invitation to a private pre-event reception with Doerr at 5 p.m. and preferred seating at the dinner and lecture.
 IHC always recommends reserving tickets early as the event often sells out.
 The evening will begin with a no-host reception at 6 p.m. at the Shilo Inn.
 Dinner will be served at 7 p.m. with Doerr’s talk to follow.
 Seating is assigned in advance.
 Doerr’s books will be available from Barnes and Noble onsite and he’ll be available for signing afterwards.

 The event is generously supported by Bank of Idaho, Teton Toyota and Volkswagen, Idaho Public Television, Idaho National Laboratory, KISU Radio, the Post-Register, the William J. and Shirley A. Maeck Family Foundation, and the City Club of Idaho Falls.

 Doerr’s novel All the Light We Cannot See, which won the 2015 Pulitzer Prize for fiction, has been on the New York Times Bestseller List since it first appeared in 2014—at this writing more than 132 weeks.
 The story of a blind French girl and an orphaned German boy, and how their paths eventually cross in occupied France during World War II has been praised and translated throughout the world.